Drunk Elephant Beste No.9 Jelly Cleanser Review

 In reality though, out of its packaging, this is a very mild, clear, unscented gel cleanser, without any particular indication looks-wise that it’s any different to pretty much most gels.

-Low foaming, its ingredients do make it standout, however, containing a blend of mild surfactants (cleansing agents) like coconut-derived cocamidopropyl betaine and coco-glucoside to gently remove dirt and oil.
-In addition, glycerin here softens while aloe leaf extracts soothes and vitamin e offers antioxidant protection.
+Low foaming, its ingredients do make it stand out, however, containing a blend of mild surfactants (cleansing agents) like coconut-derived cocamidopropyl betaine and coco-glucoside to gently remove dirt and oil.
+In addition, glycerin here softens while aloe leaf extracts soothe and vitamin E offers antioxidant protection.

 It’s also vegan and cruelty-free.

 On the Skin

-After working onto damp skin this gel foams slightly and I find it removes my sunscreen and makeup pretty easily, although it does sting my eyes quite a bit so I tend to use a separate eye makeup remover.
+After working on damp skin this gel foams slightly and I find it removes my sunscreen and makeup pretty easily, although it does sting my eyes quite a bit so I tend to use a separate eye makeup remover.

 Unfortunately though while this isn’t too drying, despite the addition of the glycerin and some virgin Marula oil, this just isn’t hydrating enough for me.
 And compared to say Fresh’s Soy Face Cleanser I definitely feel a need to moisturise straight after using this to keep my already dry skin from feeling uncomfortable.

 Oilier types or those who live in hotter climates might really enjoy this though, since it does a decent job of removing dirt, oil and makeup but is still much gentler than a lot of foaming cleansers.